PierrePrtnc/Jelly/README.md

 ## Contributing

-Please contactus us for details on our code of conduct, and the process for submitting pull requests to us.
+Please contact us for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors